krlmlr/simulreturns/README.md

 ---

 ## Concept of the project
-My new project is to give access to user-friendly tools for computing the final value of an investment project.
+My project is to give access to user-friendly tools for computing the final value of an investment project.

 ## Shiny App